krimsoda/Linux/Socratic_Linux_Administration.md

 	- How to check?
 		- Mount -t
 	- How to add?
 		- Temporary = Mount
 		- Permanent =
 -
 - System & Hardware
 	- How to check operating system
-		- Cat /etc/*release
+		- cat /etc/*release
-		- Uname -a | hostnamectl
+		- uname -a | hostnamectl
 - How to check hardware
 	- General - Dmesg | dmidecode | lspci
 	- Cpu